11 Fun problem-solving activities for teams

 Why adaptability is essential to problem-solving

-This amazingly effective problem-solving activity is for teams who are facing adaptability issues.
-Adaptability and cognitive diversity go hand in hand, which enables your team to work out things faster.
+This amazingly effective problem-solving activity is for teams facing adaptability issues.
+Adaptability and cognitive diversity go hand in hand, enabling your team to work things out faster.
 People and organizations that can adapt quickly usually come out on top because they can condition themselves to change circumstances and environments and take on board new ideas and concepts.

 3. Marshmallow spaghetti tower